 Headshot Session 3: Outdated, not enough variety

 By 2018 my web design business was strong and stable.
-I had niched down and wanted to attract more established coaches.
+I had niched down and wanted to attract more established business owners.
 At the same time, I wanted to have a relaxed vibe.
 My hair was much longer, too.
 So I booked a new session to update my website accordingly.
 The problem here was that I cut my hair and got drastically different glasses a few months later.
 Bad planning on my part…

 Headshot Session 4: Too “nice”